Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Conclusion

-In this paper, we introduced a new computational model named \PRM\ consisting of paired robots called \PR s, which is based on \emph{LCM}-model \cite{SY99}.
-In the proposed model, each \PR\ repeatedly changes its positional relation of the two robots, \LN~and \SH, to achieve the goal.
-Moreover, as the basic problems of \PRM, we introduced two problems, the marching (linear movement) problem and the object coating problem, and proposed the two algorithms to solve these problems respectively to help to understand the computational power and limitations of \PRM.
+In this study, we have introduced a new computational model, the \PRM, consisting of paired robots that are called \PR s, which is based on the \emph{LCM} model \cite{SY99}.
+In the proposed model, each \PR\ repeatedly changes the positional relation of the two robots (\ie \LN\ and \SH) to achieve the goal.
+We presented the \emph{perpetual marching} and the \emph{7-pairbots-gathering} problems to help to understand the computational power of the \PRM.
+In particular, from the \emph{perpetual marching} problem, we can clarify the difference of the computational power in terms of \emph{a scheduler}; the problem is solvable by 3 \PR s under an $\ASYNC$ scheduler, but unsolvable by 6 or less LCM-robots even under an $\SSYNC$ scheduler.
+Moreover, in the \emph{7-pairbots-gathering} problem, we showed the difference of the computational power in terms of \emph{a visibility range}; the problem is solvable by \PR s with visibility range 1, but unsolvable by LCM-robots with the same visibility range (visibility range 2 is necessary to solve).

-\PRM\ has basically the similar variations of the assumptions, \eg scheduler, geometric agreement, visibility, \etc, however, it has one big different feature: every robot has one \emph{implicitly distinguishable} robot as its \bd.
-In this paper, we introduced two simple problems only, however, we are considering various problems in \PRM, \eg pattern formation (a line or a triangle), filling problem, or uniform deployment, as the future work then we have already solved some problems in \PRM.
-Interestingly, we found some problem which is not solvable in \emph{LCM}-model but it is solvable in \PRM\ with the same capabilities (except the basic capabilities for \PRM), \eg line formation from an arbitrary connected set of robots with 1-visibility range.
-We strongly expect that this special feature of \PRM\ provides many new possibilities in the field of autonomous mobile robots or the feasibility of a programmable matter.
+The \PRM\ basically has similar variations of assumptions (\eg scheduler, geometric agreement, visibility, \etc), but it has one big different feature: every robot has one \emph{implicitly distinguishable} robot as its \bd.
+We introduced only two problems here, but we are considering various problems in the \PRM\ such as pattern formation (a line, a triangle, or a hexagon), filling problem, and uniform deployment, as the future work.
+Especially, we are interested in the problems which have been solved in other computational models such as \emph{Amoebot}, \emph{SILBOT}, and \emph{MOBLOT} to clarify the difference between \PRM~and these computational models for PM.

-Obviously, in \emph{LCM}-model, if some additional capabilities are assumed, \PRM\ can be simulated by autonomous mobile robots in \emph{LCM}-model.
-For example, if each robot has its unique identifier and is able to distinguish the other robot's identifier, \PRM\ can be easily simulated.
-However, this assumption is too strong, this implies this capability (unique ID) provides the more computational power than \PRM.
-As the other way, luminous model (robots with light) is also considerable.
-If each robot has an internal light with 7 colors, it can be used for storing local label for its \bd.
-However, in this case, if an SSYNC or ASYNC scheduler is assumed, only one robot in a \PR\ may be activated and this cannot guarantee the valid operation of \PR s.
-To clarify the minimum required capabilities for \emph{LCM}-model to simulate \PRM\ as another future work.